-4 Questions to Ask a Sleep Specialist
+4 Questions to Ask a Sleep Team

 Sleep specialists are medical professionals who specialize in evaluating, diagnosing and treating sleeping problems.
 They are also well-versed in the prevention of sleep disorders and can help patients improve the quality of their sleep.
 In many cases, sleep specialists work in dedicated clinics that solely focus on addressing sleep problems, which provides greater experience and expertise when treating sleep-related issues.
 These specialists often come from many disparate backgrounds, including neurology, psychology, and otolaryngology.
 In many cases, dentists practice sleep medicine as they are experts in the mouth and jaw, which can often have an effect on the way people sleep.

 Sleep specialists have a comprehensive understanding of how sleep affects both physical and mental health.
 They are able to design a plan to improve a person’s sleep, improving their quality of life and their preventative care in the process.
 Sleep specialists can prescribe therapies, such as oral appliance therapy or CPAP, and can refer patients to other specialists when needed.
 Depending on the scope of the practice, a sleep specialist may also consult with or partner with specialists who can help with the management phase of a sleep disorder, including a sleep medicine dentist, and oral and maxillofacial surgeons.
 The first step in treating or managing a sleep-related problem is being seen, examined, and diagnosed by an experienced sleep specialist.

 If you are experiencing any of the following signs or symptoms, it is recommended to see a sleep doctor as soon as possible:

 – Chronic insomnia, which may be related to:

 – Waking up many times throughout the night

 – Regular daytime fatigue